davefancher/ReactReduxWorkshop/readme.md

 <dl>
     <dt>Actions</dt>
     <dd>Actions are used to send data to the store.
-They are represented as plain JavaScript objects and must have a ```type``` property to identify which operation they represent.</dd>
+They are represented as plain JavaScript objects and must have a type property to identify which operation they represent.</dd>
     <dt>Reducers</dt>
     <dd>Reducers describe how the application state changes in response to an action.
-What that response will be is determined by the action's ```type```.
+What that response will be is determined by the action's type.
 Reducers are often composed to handle state changes across different parts of the application.</dd>
     <dt>Stores</dt>
     <dd>Stores hold the current application state and manage changes to that state.
 Applications will have only one store.</dd>
 </dl>